guptapk/SampleRepository/README.md

 SampleRepository
 ================

-sample repository to a get a feel of git
+This is a sample project just to get a feel of GIT.